alexmcinerny/alexmcinerny/README.md

 <h2>About me...</h2>

-I'm a 3rd year physics student at the University of Oxford, who does have a massive idea of what I'm interested in, and even less clue what I'd like to do after uni.
+I'm a 3rd year physics student at the University of Oxford, trying to find areas of physics/engineering that I may be interested in after completing my degree.

-At the moment, I'm quite into quantum computing (after doing a fair bit of research to try get an internship, and then getting tragically rejected...), so maybe you'll see some qiskit or similar here.
+At the moment, I'm quite into quantum computing (reading 'Introduction to Classical and Quantum Computing', Thomas G. Wong), so maybe you'll see some qiskit or similar here.
 One of my main aims is to get somewhat into data science too.
 Who knows what else.

 I'm somewhat competent in Python, MATLAB, Mathematica (although I really only use that for help with problem sheets!), and I use LaTeX for my reports.
 I'm looking to advance a bit into C++ at some point, too, but have work to do on Python before then!.